Asana acquires StackAI — now every human-agent workflow runs in one place.Learn more

 Key components of a go-to-market strategy

-Every strong GTM strategy is built on five core components.
+Every strong GTM strategy is built on six core components.
 Understanding each one helps you build a template that keeps your team aligned from start to finish.

-• Product analysis: Start by defining what you're selling and the specific problem it solves for your customers.
+• Product analysis: Define what you're selling and the specific problem it solves for your customers.
 This includes identifying your unique value proposition and how your product stands out from existing options in the market.

 • Sales proposition: Define why a customer should choose your product over the competition.
 This goes beyond features and focuses on the tangible value and outcomes your product delivers.